safayetjamil647/Micro-Devops-Project/README.md

 We will use docker for this lab

+### What is tcp dump

+Tcpdump is a data-network packet analyzer computer program that runs under a command line interface.
+It allows the user to display TCP/IP and other packets being transmitted or received over a network to which the computer is attached.

 ### What is docker ?

 Docker is a containerization tools, where we can development different types of tools and software in a isolated environment.